"I want to learn from impact data but isn't impact data collection and aggregation expensive?"

 The answer?
 It doesn't need to be.
-Even though it is a common belief among mission-driven organizations that social impact measurement is too cost intensive, let us see why we can not get away from the need of data management tools and how instead of postponing it we can invest in it.
+Even though it is a common belief among mission-driven organisations that social impact measurement is too cost intensive, let us see why we can not get away from the need of impact data management tools and how instead of postponing it we can invest in it.
 And time is right now as finally, we can leverage new age technology.

 Impact investing has grown to $6.57 trillion in the U.S. While in any other industry such a large funding cannot skip measurement, we see little evidence of true impact measurement in impact investment today!